Continuing Education Activity

 Observation without surgical intervention is recommended in patients who do not have an obvious cosmetic deformity or nasal obstruction.
 Conservative measures such as elevating the head and icing the area are recommended until local edema subsides.
 Patients should be closely followed within three to five days for reexamination, as nasal deviation can be unmasked with the resolution of edema.

 Closed reduction of nasal bone and septal fractures is generally recommended for fractures that cause nasal deviation or airway obstruction.
-It may be performed under local anesthetic or minimal sedation, but general anesthesia is most often preferred due to improved airway protection and overall patient comfort.
-Timing of closed reduction is varied in the literature, with some sources advocating early intervention within five to seven days, while others state that edema should completely resolve, and closed reduction should be performed within one to two weeks of injury.
-After two weeks, patient satisfaction with cosmetic outcomes significantly decrease.
-Later intervention risks callus formation and difficulty reducing nasal bones into their premorbid location.
-In this case, an endonasal or percutaneous open reduction can be performed using osteotomies.
-In a typical closed reduction, a flat, broad instrument such as a Boies or Sayre elevator is introduced endonasally to reduce fractures with a postoperative splint applied to the nasal dorsum.
+The procedure may be performed under local anesthesia or with minimal sedation, but general anesthesia is often preferable due to improved airway protection and overall patient comfort.
+The reported timing of closed reduction varies in the literature, with some sources advocating early intervention within five to seven days, while others state that edema should completely resolve, and closed reduction should be performed within one to two weeks of injury.
+After two weeks, patient satisfaction with cosmetic outcomes significantly decreases.
+Later intervention risks callus formation and difficulty reducing nasal bones into their premorbid location because the fractured segments will have already begun to heal in place.
+In these cases, an endonasal or percutaneous reduction can be performed using osteotomies.
+In a typical closed reduction, a flat, broad instrument such as a Boies or Sayre elevator is introduced endonasally to reduce the fractured bony segments, and a postoperative splint is applied to the nasal dorsum.

 Closed reduction may also be performed on the nasal septum using a Boies elevator or Asch forceps.
-If adequate reduction of the nasal septum cannot be performed in a closed fashion, some have advocated for an open septoplasty in the acute setting, showing that patients have significant improvement in nasal obstruction postoperatively.
-Intranasal splints or packing may also be used to help keep the septum reduced, but this is typically not used unless a septoplasty has been performed.
-Septoplasty is avoided if there is significant mucosal disruption along the septum due to the risk of postoperative septal perforation.
+If adequate reduction of the nasal septum cannot be performed in a closed fashion, some authors advocate for open septoplasty in the acute setting, reporting that patients have significant improvement in nasal obstruction postoperatively.
+Intranasal splints or packing may also help keep the septum aligned after reduction, but these are typically not placed unless a septoplasty has been performed.
+Septoplasty is avoided if there is significant mucosal disruption along the septum because of the risk of postoperative septal perforation.

-An open septorhinoplasty is generally avoided in the acute setting as there are frequently nasal lacerations or cartilage disruptions.
-Further dissecting these cartilage structures can devascularize them in the acute setting, and any cartilage grafts may be more susceptible to infection and rejection.
-It is therefore often recommended septorhinoplasty be delayed 3 to 6 months post-injury.
+Open septorhinoplasty is generally avoided in the acute setting as nasal lacerations or cartilage disruptions frequently accompany nasal trauma.
+Further dissecting these cartilages can devascularize them in the acute setting, and any cartilage grafts placed during rhinoplasty may be more susceptible to infection and extrusion or absorption.
+It is therefore often recommended that septorhinoplasty be delayed 3 to 6 months post-injury.
+The use of CT guidance to place osteotomies in the healed fracture lines to facilitate reduction months to years post-injury has been described as a useful adjunct as well.

 The differential diagnosis for nasal bone fractures should include bony injuries to the surrounding facial skeleton.
 These include the following: